miningseven/Stormgain_Bot/README.md

 # Stormgain_Bot
-a full automated bot thats claim for you Stormgains Miner .
+Full automated bot thats claims the Stormgain Miner,

 # To do:
 * [Please register with a new account using the reflink from my buddy!](http://github.com)